protocol-1903/piecewise-undergrounds/README.md

 Piecewise Undergrounds builds undergrounds and consumes pipes based on how long they are, instead of just requiring some for the recipe (because how does that make sense)
 Please report any bugs here or on [github](https://github.com/protocol-1903/piecewise-undergrounds)

+## How does it work?
+Just place the pipe to grounds down, and the mod will take pipes from your inventory to complete them.
+It works with bots, too.
+If you don't have enough pipes in your inventory, just hover over the incomplete pipe to grounds and the mod will attempt to complete them.

 ## Future plans
 Belts!
 I plan to fully support belts once pipes are working 100%.
 There are still a few bugs to iron out, so they aren't implemented for now.